lukembrowne/rSpagedi/README.md

 -   use runSpagedi() to run Spagedi through R
     -   Note that SPAGeDi must be installed on your system!
+    -   It is also configured to run the kinship coefficient of Loiselle et al. 1995
 -   use makeSpagediList() to read back into R in the data file created by the Spagedi run
 -   use SpSummary() to calculate Sp statistics
 -   use plotAutoCor() to make an autorcorrelation plot